TwoCanPlugIn/TwoCanPlugIn/README.md

 Inspired by Canboat and Openskipper, frustrated by those who claim "OpenCPN is not a hardware experimenter's platform", and desiring to give back something to the OpenCPN community.

 TwoCan - An OpenCPN Plugin for integrating OpenCPN with NMEA2000® networks.
 It enables some NMEA2000® data to be directly integrated with OpenCPN by converting some NMEA2000® messages to NMEA 183 sentences and inserting them into the OpenCPN data stream.
+TwoCan supports Windows, Linux and Mac OSX.

 For Windows it uses a "plug-in" driver model to support different CAN bus adapters and different log file formats.
 Four hardware adapters are currently supported: